zhangjinpengGithub/cfDNAanalyzer/README.md

 ```

 ### Composite Scoring System
-There is a script loacted at `/cfDNAanalyzer/Composite_scoring_system/Composite_scoring_system.R` for constructing a composite scoring system that integrates both performance and usability metrics to evaluate model performance in two-class or multi-class machine learning. <br>
+There is a script located at `/cfDNAanalyzer/Composite_scoring_system/Composite_scoring_system.R` for constructing a composite scoring system that integrates both performance and usability metrics to evaluate model performance in two-class or multi-class machine learning.
+The composite scoring system facilitates fair comparison between different features to further guide multi-feature integration. <br>
 Visualization of composite scoring system can be found under the directory `/cfDNAanalyzer/Composite_scoring_system`.

 ## Versions of packages in our environment